ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 > ## Exercise
 >
 > **Challenge:** Install [obistools](https://github.com/iobis/obistools) and [Hmisc](https://cran.r-project.org/web/packages/Hmisc/Hmisc.pdf) R packages.
-Then, perform the following minimal quality assurance and control checks: i) run a diagnostics report for the data quality, ii) ensure the data is in the correct structure, iii) plot the occurrences in a map, and iv) determine whether reported depths are accurate.
+Then, perform the following minimal quality assurance and control checks: i) run a diagnostics report for the data quality, ii) ensure that the eventIDs are unique, iii) make sure that the eventDates follow ISO-8601 standards, and iv) determine whether reported depths are accurate.
 >
 >
 > > ## Solution